thiago-a-souza/MongoDB/README.md

 ## Index Types

-Several index types are supported to benefit a wide range of purposes.
+Several index types are supported for a wide range of purposes.

 ### Single Field Indexes